yrmvgh/yiufcrawl/README.md

       a bad mutation with a good, making drinking mutation potions a safer strategy for kobolds.
 Unlike demonspawn which get permanent mutations, the mutations a kobold gets through evolve are temporary, making cure mutation potions often a very bad thing.
 And of course they only get ordinary mutations, not the cool demonspawn specific ones.
+    * They start with evolve 2, but after reaching xl 10, they lose one level of it.
     * as a result of their highly mutable nature, they cannot worship Zin.

 * Sludge Elf